Mbed-TLS/mbedtls/docs/proposed/config-split.md

 create aliases for some of them to align with the naming conventions of the repositories.

-The layout of options into sections in `mbedtls_config.h` does not suit TF-PSA-Crypto well thus the configuration options `tf_psa_crypto_config.h` are organized into different sections (see below).
+The cryptographic configuration options in `tf_psa_crypto_config.h` are organized into sections that are different from the ones in the pre-split `mbedtls_config.h` (see below).
+This is first to take into account the specifics of TF-PSA-Crypto, for example a specific section for the configuration of builtin drivers.
+We also get rid of the grouping of non boolean options into a dedicated section: related boolean and non boolean configuration options are rather grouped together into the same section.

+Finally, for consistency, the sections in `mbedtls_config.h` are reorganized to be better aligned with the `tf_psa_crypto_config.h` ones.

 ## Configuration files and `config.py`